All Episodes

 Wow.

-Jordan Peterson turned many zoomers to Christ.
+Jordan Peterson turned many Zoomers to Christ.

-Well, I mean, that's Yeah, good.
+Well, I mean, that's good, I guess.

 Well, that's the funny thing about Peterson.

-I was actually at an event, a small event in Oxford, I think it was earlier this year, that he was speaking at.
+I was actually at an event, a small event in Oxford, I think it was, earlier this year, that he was speaking at.

-And it's so funny how he still to this day can't bring himself to say that he is a Christian and that he believes in Christ.
+And it's so funny how he still, to this day, can't bring himself to say that he is a Christian and that he believes in Christ.

-Honestly, it's a problem with boomers.
+Honestly, it's the problem with boomers.

 They're just an atheist generation.